DabinLee09/idmT380/04-text-based-content-generation.md

 **Jenni Ai**
+1. Provided introduction what would be good to include in each sentence
+2. Similar to the 1.
+Just changed the examples
+3. Cannot process img file in pdf.
+Can access the links. if it does not has any answers it says ‘can not find the answer’
+4. Provide essay draft.
+Did not fit the word count

 - Jenni Ai has two features.
 Prompt and writing section.
+- On the prompt section, it recommend questions to ask related to the user input.
+- On the writing, it automatically recommend related reference with link and APA style annotation.
 - The way Jenni Ai generate the content is different from Claude and Chat GPT 4.
-It start with prompt base, but it genterate text sentance by senctance.
-Which means it generate one sentance, asks for 'Accept' or 'Customize'.
+It start with prompt base, but it generate text sentence by sentence.
+Which means it generate one sentence, asks for 'Accept' or 'Customize'.

-1. Did contain the word I requested.
-The format of writing was not a essay format.
-2. Matched the format but the word count was not(200 words).
-The flow was similar to that I planed it, but it needs more detail.
-3. It provide links,

 **Key Challenges**